JJLindsay/TappyDefender/README.md

 This is an AGP By Example Android project that I will be working through.
 <br/>When it is finished, it will be a Flappy Bird clone.

-Current State:
+<b>Current State:</b>
+-Added a HUD which dislays speed, time, shield, and distance.
+The numbers in place are just placeholders.
--A basic collision detection is now in place and the collision box is visible to debugging purposes.
+-The collision box is still visible for debugging purposes.